Wollffus/Battlefield_2042_Plus_System/Battlefield_2042_Plus_System/README.md

 ### Wolfhouse Resources (https://github.com/Wollffus) ###

 ### Battlefield_2042_Plus_System ###
 FiveM weapon attachment menu based off the Battlefield 2042 plus menu.
 Used to attach componets such as suppressors, flashlights, sights, grips, slides and items alike.
 Need weapon on your player, do not need individual weapon items on player.

-### Ditial Life RP Battlefield 2042 Plus System ###
-Weapon attachment menu designed after the Battlefield 2042 "Plus Menu"

 ### Start of Installation ###